henperi/safescrow-bend/README.md

 **Ensure you have Postgres properly installed on your local machine and then follow the steps listed below.**

 - Step 1.
-Run `psql postgres --u postgres` to login as the defaul psql user.
+Run `psql postgres postgres` to login as the defaul psql user.

 - Step 2.
 Run `CREATE ROLE safescrow_admin WITH LOGIN PASSWORD 'safescrow_password';` to create a new psql user.